 Attachment and detachment

 The term “detachment” has its roots in Buddhism.
-However, in the field of psychology and pedagogy, we have, for example, growth with attachment and a healthy attachment.
+However, in the field of psychology, we have, for example, growth with attachment and healthy attachment.

-These are two distinct concepts that are necessary to understand so that we can benefit from them.
-We can use these concepts to build relationships that are fuller, where we give respect, and at the same time are respected.
+These are two distinct concepts that you must understand so that you can benefit from them.
+You can use these concepts to build relationships that are fuller, where you give and get respect at the same time.

-For Buddhism, one of the major focuses of suffering is attachment.
-However, the connotation that it has here is not the same as attachment in the field of growth or emotional relationships.
+For Buddhism, one of the major sources of suffering is attachment.
+However, the connotation that it has here isn’t the same as attachment in the field of growth or emotional relationships.

 Let’s take a look at this in detail.

-Human beings, when they are born, need their fellow men to live and learn about the world.
+When human beings are born, they need their fellow men to live and learn about the world.